Lindydancer/e2ansi/README.md

 * By using a resident Emacs process, response time could be greatly reduced.
-Today, a bare-bone Emacs start fast, however, if you use a heavy init file (like I do) the startup time goes up noticeably.
+Today, a bare-bone Emacs start fast, however, if you use a heavy init file (like I do) the start-up time goes up noticeably.
 * Incremental syntax highlighting.
 Today, the entire buffer is syntax highlighted at once, before it is converted to ANSI.
-By only run font-lock on parts of the buffer before printing it, a receiving applicaiton like `less` could start faster.
+By only run font-lock on parts of the buffer before printing it, a receiving application like `less` could start faster.

 ### Miscellaneous